ptp261094/Karros-WebAutomationTest/README.md

 # GUIDELINE

-**SET UP**
+**Pre-condition**
-1. Install latest version of Chrome and Firefox browser
+1. Installed latest version of Chrome and Firefox browser
-2. Install JDK 1.8
+2. Installed JDK 1.8
-3. Install Maven
+3. Installed Maven

 **Run the project**
 1. Go to project directory: cd path/to/project